History of aerial warfare: World War II

-Military aviation came into its own during the Second World War.
+Military aviation came into its own during World War II.
 The increased performance, range, and payload of contemporary aircraft meant that air power could move beyond the novelty applications of World War I, becoming a central striking force for all the combatant nations.

 Over the course of the war, several distinct roles emerged for the application of air power.

 Strategic bombing

 Strategic bombing of civilian targets from the air was first proposed by the Italian theorist General Giulio Douhet.
 In his book The Command of the Air (1921), Douhet argued future military leaders could avoid falling into bloody World War I–style trench stalemates by using aviation to strike past the enemy's forces directly at their vulnerable civilian populations.
 Douhet believed such strikes would cause these populations to force their governments to surrender.

 Douhet's ideas were paralleled by other military theorists who emerged from World War I, including Sir Hugh Trenchard in Britain.
 In the interwar period, Britain and the United States became the most enthusiastic supporters of the strategic bombing theory, with each nation building specialized heavy bombers specifically for this task.